Coyle, Washington

 Coyle is an unincorporated community in Jefferson County, in the U.S. state of Washington.
+It is located at the southern tip of the Toandos Peninsula and is over 40 miles from the nearest gas station or grocery store.

 History

 A post office called Coyle was established in 1908, and remained in operation until 1928.
 The community was named after George Coyle, an early settler.